 Tutorial - A Few Hints And Tips On How To Optimize Your SQL

-Oracle SQL tutorial was just a list of tips for tuning SQL statements,
+Oracle SQL tutorial started as a list of SQL tuning tips but that's of

-but that's not much use on its own so we've included the reasons why to
+limited use on its own so we've expanded the tips to explain how and

-turn this into a complete Oracle SQL tutorial.
+why they work to make this a more complete Oracle SQL tutorial.

 start, there is one important principle regarding Oracle that is